navbrainlab/Vector-HASH-tinkering/README.md

 - **Analysis Tools**: `MTT.py`, `Plots_for_baseline_*.py`

 ## Citation
-If you use this code for your research, please cite our paper.
+If you use this code for your research, please cite the orginal paper.
 ```
 ﻿@Article{Chandra&Sharma2025,
 author={Chandra, Sarthak